Cry Macho (film): Background

 The novel Cry Macho, which the film adapts, was originally written as a screenplay by author N. Richard Nash.
 Sometime in the 1970s, 20th Century Fox received the script and rejected it twice.
 To compensate, he reworked the material, turned it into a novel, and had it published in 1975.
-The novel was so well received that Nash decided to pitch the screenplay again, without changing a word, and successfully sold it to a studio.
+It was so well received that Nash decided to pitch the screenplay again, without changing a word, and sold it to a studio.

 In Hollywood, producer Albert S. Ruddy spent decades trying to adapt the novel into a movie.
-In 1988, Ruddy gave Clint Eastwood the opportunity to star; Eastwood declined the role and suggested Robert Mitchum for the part.
-In 1991, an adaptation starring Roy Scheider started filming in Mexico; production was never completed.
+In 1988, Ruddy gave Clint Eastwood the opportunity to star; Eastwood declined the role and suggested Robert Mitchum.
+In 1991, an adaptation starring Roy Scheider started filming in Mexico, but was never completed.

 Other actors on board to star at one point included Burt Lancaster and Pierce Brosnan.
 In 2003, Arnold Schwarzenegger was given the option of starring in either a Westworld remake or a Cry Macho adaptation.
-He chose the latter and put it on hold after he was elected the governor of California.
+He chose the latter but put it on hold when he was elected governor of California.
 In 2011, he said his first movie after his time as governor would be Cry Macho, with Brad Furman at the helm and filming set to take place in New Mexico.
-The project, however, was canceled after Schwarzenegger's divorce with Maria Shriver, following a scandal that revealed he had fathered a son a decade earlier with an employee in their household.
+However, the project, was canceled after Schwarzenegger's divorce with Maria Shriver, following the revelation that he had fathered a son a decade earlier with an employee in their household.